tarcisiofonseca/Music-VideoDownloader/README.md

 # Music-VideoDownloader
-The most simple video or music downloader I could think of to non-technical users.
+The most simple video or music downloader I could think of for non-technical users.
 It can download video or music from more than 1,000 websites, since it uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) library to download content.
 The complete list of supported websites can be found [here](https://ytdl-org.github.io/youtube-dl/supportedsites.html).

 ## Requirements